jeremytammik/tbc/a/2001_all_cats_params.md

 ####<a name="3"></a> BoundingBox is Axis-Aligned

-Let's move on from this in-depth research to the more mundane question of [how to get the `BoundingBox` that corresponds to the shape of the family](https://forums.autodesk.com/t5/revit-api-forum/how-to-get-the-boundingbox-that-corresponds-to-the-shape-of-the/m-p/12089970):
+Let's move on to the more mundane question of [how to get the `BoundingBox` that corresponds to the shape of the family](https://forums.autodesk.com/t5/revit-api-forum/how-to-get-the-boundingbox-that-corresponds-to-the-shape-of-the/m-p/12089970):

 **Question:** I would like to inquire about `BoundingBox`.
 In the left image, the area of the BoundingBox is similar to the shape of the pipe;
 however, in the right one, the BoundingBox is much larger than its pipe: